 With today’s strict regulatory requirements, retaining email and other communication data in a centralized, manageable repository has become the only sound strategy in all industries.
-A company’s electronic communication data, including email and social media content, can be used as evidence in everyday workplace disputes and legal proceedings such as investigations, Freedom of Information Act requests, lawsuits and audits.
+A company’s electronic communication data, including email and social media content, can be used as evidence in everyday workplace disputes and legal proceedings such as investigations, open data, FOIA/CCPA requests, lawsuits and audits.

 Archiving and ediscovery software solutions are plentiful, but it’s not always easy to make the right choice.
-There are functionalities that a solid ediscovery system simply must possess, and the legal hold feature is number one among them.
+There are functionalities that a solid data archiving solution simply must possess, and the legal hold feature is number one among them.
 Before we go on to discuss its importance, let us cover some basics.

-Electronic discovery is a process in which electronically stored information (ESI) is captured, collected and preserved for the intent of being used as evidence in a lawsuit, audit or investigation.
+To be ready for ediscovery, organizations need to capture, collect and retain electronically stored information for the intent of being used as evidence in a lawsuit, audit or investigation.
 Today, it has a major impact on the outcome of legal cases – an estimated 85% of organizations in the United States are currently involved in some kind of litigation and electronically stored information accounts for 90% of all information collected for legal discovery.

 Ediscovery gained importance in 2006, when the Federal Rules of Civil Procedure were amended to include electronic records – organizations were required to preserve all electronically stored information (ESI) alongside paper documentation.
 It involves the preservation, retrieval and production of electronic documents during the discovery stage of litigation.
 The term “electronic discovery” can also be used when data is retrieved for regulatory compliance, HR inquiries, proof of client communications and other similar corporate needs.